JJLongoria/aura-helper-CLI/README.md

     -a | --all                                      Describe all metadata types stored in your local project.
     -t | --type <MetadataTypeNames>                 Describe the specified metadata types.
 You can select a single metadata or a list separated by commas.
 This option does not take effect if you choose describe all.
+    -g | --group                                    Option to group global Quick Actions into GlobalActions group, false to list as object and item
     -v | --api-version <apiVersion>                 Option for use another Salesforce API version.
 By default, Aura Helper CLI get the sourceApiVersion value from the sfdx-project. json file
     --output-file <path/to/output/file>             Path to file for redirect the output.